British Urban Film Festival: 2022

 On 2 December 2022, The 8th BUFF Awards ceremony took place at Rich Mix and was hosted once again by Femi Oyeniran (for the fifth time) and new co-host Mosique Lavontelle.
-Awards were handed out in 9 categories including the inaugural 'Best International Film' which was won by 'Remember Me: The Mahalia Jackson Story' (directed by the late Denise Dowse).
+Awards were handed out in 9 categories including the inaugural 'Best International Film' which was won by 'Remember Me: The Mahalia Jackson Story' (directed by Denise Dowse).
 Other winners included Nicholas Pinnock who took home 'Best Actor' for his performance in "Can I Help?" and director Tracy Kiryango who won 'Best Documentary' for "Buddleia - The Unchained Story" - sponsored by PBS.
 The recipient of the honorary award was prolific British Nigerian filmmaker Obi Emelonye in recognition of his 20+ years contribution to cinema with films including Black Mail, The Mirror Boy, Oxford Gardens and Badamasi.
 Presenting him with his honorary award was producer/director Don Omope (Makate Must Sell, TATU, The Wedding Party).

 Also on 2 December 2022, the Scottish crime drama Granite Harbour (co-created and co-written by Adriel Leff) launched on BBC 1.
-Audiences in Scotland had already seen the 3 part series before it was broadcast to the rest of the UK.
+Audiences in Scotland had already seen the 3-part series before it was broadcast to the rest of the UK.
 Adriel was a previous winner at The BUFF Awards - winning on a record 3 occasions in the best live script category - in 2014, 2016 and 2017.

 On 9 December 2022, the 6000th episode of long running soap drama Hollyoaks was broadcast by Channel 4.
 Viewers had already seen the climactic episode (directed by Clare Anyiam-Osigwe) air on sister station E4 the previous evening.
 Episode 5999 (which was aired by Channel 4 on 8 December 2022) was also directed by the former lead script judge of the British Urban Film Festival who was making her directorial debut on network television.

 Official consolidated figures from BARB revealed that 436,000 watched Episode 5999 - the 50th most watched programme on Channel 4 during that week.
 458,000 watched Episode 6000 - the 3rd most watched programme on E4 during that week, behind Episode 5998 (which revealed the murderer of Verity Hutchinson) and the reunion episode of reality show Married at First Sight.

-On 22 December 2022, the Black British family drama "Riches" (created by Abby Ajayi) was broadcast in the UK on ITVX (previously known as ITV Hub - a free streaming service available to audiences in the UK.
-The 6 part series (originally broadcast internationally on 2 December 2022) was notable for several prominent performances from actors Adeyinka Akinrinade (a former director of the British Urban Film Festival in 2017) who played the character of Alesha and Emmanuel Imani (a previous winner in the Best Actor category at The BUFF Awards in 2016) who played the character of Simon.
+On 22 December 2022, the Black British family drama Riches (created by Abby Ajayi) was broadcast in the UK on ITVX (previously known as ITV Hub), a free streaming service available to audiences in the UK.
+The 6-part series (originally broadcast internationally on 2 December 2022) was notable for several prominent performances from actors Adeyinka Akinrinade (a former director of the British Urban Film Festival in 2017) who played the character of Alesha and Emmanuel Imani (a previous winner in the Best Actor category at The BUFF Awards in 2016) who played the character of Simon.